nbacc12/password-manager/README.md

 # Password Manager

-This is a password manager allowing users to save their passwords from various websites into a text file.
-The program was built using python.
+This is a local, GUI-based application built with Python.
+It allows users to securely store & manage their website passwords and includes a random password generator.

 ## Technology Stack